Vansh018/Writeups/writeups/THM/tryhackme-dx1-liberty-island/tryhackme-dx1-liberty-island.md

 Access granted to personnel with clearance of Domination/5F or higher only.
 ```

-One of the other datapads leaked exactly what that warning was worried about — a dump of `username,hash` pairs (base64-looking blobs), i.e. a leftover credential archive that never got redacted.

 The real payoff is `/datacubes/0451/`, an internal note: